sprky0/AJBnet.js/README.md

 		to declare a class Name3 and a class Name4 that lives in an associated package is impossible.
 Need to work out a modified storage scheme to resolve.  *doh  (if needed - maybe skip)

-	- A circular dependency will no longer load forever, but does not trigger the callback on the parent module
+	- A circular dependency will not load forever, but does not trigger the callback on the parent module

 To Improve:

 	- Constructors are redefined each time, by re-running their respective closure.
 This fixes a problem with prototyped arrays etc, but it breaks JS's instanceof function

-Browser Support:
+Confirmed Browser Support:

 	Safari	- 5.1.7
 	Chrome	- 23.0.1271.95